paihari/spring-boot-learning/README.md

 - **hello-web** - Simple MVC application.
 Just place the `index.html` in static resources, Due to enabled auto configuration, the web page is rendered.

+- **static-content** - Usage of Stylesheets.
+And also use of `webjars` for webside library management